MarcPayz/Detection-Monitoring-Lab/README.md

 - Atomic Red Team

 ## General Knowledge
-Before we begin I will give a litle background on Splunk, Splunk Universal Fowarder, Sysmon, and Atomic Red Team.
+Before we begin I will give a litle background on Splunk, Splunk Universal Fowarder, Sysmon, Atomic Red Team and Snort.
 <br>
 <br>
 Splunk is a leading SIEM (Security Information and Event Management) platform that helps organizations monitor, analyze, and respond to security events and incidents in real-time.
 It's commonly referred to as a "Data-to-Everything" platform because it enables organizations to gain insights from a wide range of data sources, including logs, events, metrics, sensors, and more.